Sarfaraz Khan (cricketer): Controversies

 In 2011, a school team accused him of being overage.
 Bone tests showed him to have an age of 15 but according to the birth date registered with the Mumbai Cricket Association he was 13 years old.
 Sarfaraz and his father went for a second, advanced test.
 This time the resulting age matched with the registered birth date.
 Sarfaraz himself was disturbed by this controversy and it affected his emotional health.
 It took him two to three months to get his focus back on cricket.

-In 2015, Sarfaraz made some offensive gestures to the selectors after leading Mumbai to a victory in the Under-19 championship semi-final.
-As a consequence, he was dropped from the team and along with Suryakumar Yadav.
-His match fees for two years were withhold as an assurance for his good behavior.

 IPL career

 After a good performance in the 2014 Under-19 World Cup, Sarfaraz was bought by Royal Challengers Bangalore (RCB) in 2015 for 5 million.
 At an age of 17, he is the youngest player to have ever participated in an IPL match.
 In his debut game against Chennai Super Kings, he scored 11 runs off 7 balls.
 With the trio of Virat Kohli, Chris Gayle and AB de Villiers dominating in the next two matches he did not get a chance to bat.
 In the next match he outshone the trio of more established batsmen, scoring 45 runs off 21 balls against Rajasthan Royals.
 The innings included six fours and a six and helped RCB post a large total.
 Virat Kohli bowed down to him while he was walking back to the dressing room at the end of the innings.
 In total in the IPL season for 2015, he played 13 matches and scored 111 runs at a strike rate of 156.33.
 He started the 2016 season quickly when he played a cameo of 35 runs off 10 balls against Sunrisers Hyderabad.
 In the 19th over he attacked the bowling of Bhuvaneshwar Kumar, the best bowler of the tournament and scored 4 fours and a six.
 His teammate Chris Gayle commented that "He's too young and he's like a son to me.
 He's definitely one for the future and one must keep an eye on him."